 Hierarchical

 Hierarchical databases are based on a parent-child relationship between data records.
-They’re typically used in situations where data is structured and doesn’t often change, such as in EHR systems.
+They’re typically used when data is structured and doesn’t often change, such as in EHR systems.

 Flat-files